 2018-2019 Peer Advisors

-Emma is a junior majoring in Political Science with tracks in Data Science and Political Economy and Development and minors in Arabic and Spanish.
+Emma is a senior majoring in Political Science with tracks in Data Science and Political Economy and Development and minors in Arabic and Spanish.
 She is particularly interested in political philosophy, as well as the intersections between policy and business.
-During her freshman summer, Emma interned at an economics-based think tank in Brussels where she was able to assess the workings of different European institutions and their impacts on banks and citizens’ trust in government, as well as on refugee resettlement in Western Europe.
-She also spent time working with the French Ministry of Foreign Affairs.
-She spent her sophomore summer working in finance.
-Emma will be studying at Oxford this winter and would be happy to chat about the application process and her experiences.
-In her free time, Emma loves traveling, hiking, dystopian novels and TV shows, debate, looking at maps, and writing fiction.
+During her freshman summer, Emma interned at an economics-based think tank in Brussels and also spent time working with the French Ministry of Foreign Affairs.
+She spent her sophomore and junior summers working in finance and consulting.
+Emma studied at Oxford last winter and would be happy to chat about the application process and her experiences.
+In her free time, she loves traveling, hiking, dystopian novels and TV shows, debate, looking at maps, and writing fiction.
 She is particularly passionate about refugee rights and works with the SAMS foundation and UNICEF.
 Come talk to Emma about Stanford, Political Science, or anything else on your mind!

 Molly is a junior majoring in Political Science with tracks in Political Economy and Development and Elections, Representation and Government.
 She is also working on a double minor in History and the Humanities.
 Molly is passionate about local government and public service and is interested in understanding the role of history in understanding current political issues.
 She has worked for multiple political campaigns at every level of representation and has interned with her Congressman for two summers.
 On campus, Molly works as a Swim Instructor and Lifeguard at Stanford Recreation and Wellness and is an active member of Stanford Women in Politics and Stanford Housing Justice.
 Molly is excited to discuss the non-traditional paths to success and fulfillment and would be happy to talk about all things Stanford and Political Science!